pingcap/docs/ticdc/ticdc-avro-protocol.md

 | SET        | SET       | string    |                                                                                                                           |
 | DECIMAL    | DECIMAL   | bytes     | When `avro-decimal-handling-mode` is string, AVRO_TYPE is string.                                                         |

-In the Avro protocol, there are two other `sink-uri` parameters that affect the Column data format: `avro-decimal-handling-mode` and `avro-bigint-unsigned-handling-mode`.
+In the Avro protocol, two other `sink-uri` parameters may affect the Column data format as well: `avro-decimal-handling-mode` and `avro-bigint-unsigned-handling-mode`.

 - `avro-decimal-handling-mode` controls how Avro handles decimal fields, including: